-“It’s your glasses,” some people tell you, “glasses weaken eyes.”
+“It’s your glasses,” some people tell you, “glasses weaken eyes.”– Your Friends…

 Once you wore them, you didn’t have to struggle to see things anymore.
-If you tried going back to living without them, it would seem much more difficult than it was.
+If you tried going back to living without them, it would seem much more complicated than it was.
 Why is that the case if glasses don’t weaken your eyes?

 Why Does It Feel Like My Eyes are Getting Weaker?

 Their whole life, they’ve squinted and strained to see things in the distance clearly.
-As time went on, it became natural to do this, and didn’t seem like it took much effort.
-Then imagine this person goes to a Tulsa eye doctor, receives a prescription, and finds a Tulsa eyewear store to purchase their prescription glasses.
+As time went on, it became natural to do this and didn’t seem like it took much effort.
+Imagine this person goes to a Tulsa eye doctor, receives a prescription, and finds a Tulsa eyewear store to purchase their prescription glasses.

 They lived with it their whole life, and have just accepted it and become used to it.
-Then one day, they purchase a special cushion which allows them to sit with no lower back pain.
-If they stop using that pillow, the pain is going to seem far worse than it was before, but not because their back is weaker.
+Then one day, they purchase a unique cushion, which allows them to sit with no lower back pain.
+If they stop using that pillow, the pain will seem far worse than before, but not because their back is weaker.

-Think of glasses like a tool.
+Think of glasses as a tool.
 You could always use your fist to hit a nail into a board, but why would you do that when you can use a perfectly good hammer?
 Similarly, you might be able to function without glasses, but why go without them when they can help you so much?

 Glasses are Not Responsible Weakened Eyesight

 Unfortunately, many eye conditions are degenerative, meaning they will worsen over time naturally.
-Two examples of these conditions are myopia (nearsightedness), which is a condition which occurs in adolescents, or presbyopia, which everyone suffers from to some degree when reach their 40s.
+Two examples of these conditions are myopia (nearsightedness), a condition that occurs in adolescents, or presbyopia, which everyone suffers from to some degree when they reach their 40s.

 If you have poor vision, visit an optometrist for a prescription.
 Then stop by a Tulsa glasses store to find some frames for your new prescription glasses, and enjoy seeing life clearly.